 – Do not use chlorine-based bleach.
 It changes the hue of white fabrics and weakens the fiber, which results in quick weariness and even ripping.

-– Use bleach carefully, avoid doing it too often.
+– Use bleach carefully.
+Avoid doing it too often.

-– There are plenty of tips and tricks on cleaning specific stains, but not all of them are effective, while some can even damage linen fabric.
+– There are plenty of tips and tricks on cleaning specific stains, but not all of them are effective; while some can even damage linen fabric.
 If you’ve spilled some wine on a tablecloth, coffee on your shirt or some chocolate ended up on your napkin, follow the general rules of washing linen fabric.

 – If you decide to use a stain remover, try a small amount of it on a discrete spot (reverse side, stitch, etc.).
-Use a Q-tip to pick a tiny amount of stain remover and apply it on the fabric.
+Use a Q-tip to pick a tiny amount of stain remover and apply it to the fabric.
 If any color remains on the Q-tip, it means the stain remover should not be used on linen.
 If Q-tip remains white, you’re good to go.

 Photos by Lina Juškė